webdiscus/html-bundler-webpack-plugin/README.md

 module.exports = {
   plugins: [
     new HtmlBundlerPlugin({
-      // define a relative or absolute path to template pages
+      // define a relative or absolute path to entry templates
       entry: 'src/views/',
       // OR define templates manually
       entry: {